 Labour Day is a statutory holiday that takes place on the first Monday in September.
 While many Canadians may simply think of Labour Day as the unofficial end to the summer, it is actually a day of great significance for the labour movement and workers' rights.

 In 1872, at a time when unions were still illegal in Canada, a demonstration was held in support of striking workers from the Toronto Typographical Union who were fighting for a shorter work week.
 What began as a group of 2,000 workers marching through the city streets became a parade of 10,000, standing together at Queen's Park in solidarity.
 Prime Minister John A. Macdonald sided with the workers and eventually passed the Trade Union Act which repealed outdated laws and decriminalized unions.

 The events in Toronto showed the power of workers to influence public opinion and shape policy through solidarity.
 Parades supporting and celebrating workers' rights became annual traditions across Canada, and in 1894 the Sir John Thompson government passed a law making Labour Day an official statutory day in recognition of the contribution workers made to the labour movement and workers' rights.

 We encourage ONA members, family, and friends to join us and other labour leaders in celebrating this Labour Day.
-Now is the time to start preparing to attend a Labour Day event or parade in your area.
+Now is the time to start preparing to attend a Labour Day event in your area.

 Because Labour Day parades and events allow us to demonstrate our unwavering commitment to human rights before large public audiences, ONA will coordinate and fund registration fees for Locals/Bargaining Units that plan to participate, and where there are more than 40 member participants, an appropriate float/vehicle.
 Also remember that locals can apply for political action monies under policy 26.11 to Vicki McKenna before the event.
 Contact your bargaining unit president or local coordinator for more information.